NikHoh/VIAS/README.md

 **Option A: Build by yourself**

-1. Install Miniconda (Python environment management tool) by following https://docs.anaconda.com/miniconda/
+1. Install Miniconda (Python environment management tool) following https://docs.anaconda.com/miniconda/
-2. To use the Map Extraction Tool (MET), install Osmosis by following https://wiki.openstreetmap.org/wiki/Osmosis/Installation
+2. To use the Map Extraction Tool (MET), install Osmosis following https://wiki.openstreetmap.org/wiki/Osmosis/Installation
 3. Create an empty working folder, in the following called `workspace`
 4. Pull this repo into the `workspace`
 5. Create another folder `VIAS_data` and create the following structure (alternatively you can pull https://github.com/NikHoh/VIAS_data that already contains exemplary data)